liferay/liferay-docs/develop/tutorials/articles/osgi/developing-osgi-plugins-for-liferay-intro.markdown

     auto.deploy.dir=${liferay.home}/deploy

-Once these properties are set, run `ant deploy` from your plugin project's root folder. `ant deploy` both packages your bundle and copies it to `[Liferay Home]/deploy`.
+Once these properties are set, run `ant deploy` from your plugin project's root folder.
+This both packages your bundle and copies it to `[Liferay Home]/deploy`.
 Liferay Portal scans the `[Liferay Home]/deploy` directory for OSGi bundles, as well as for standard Liferay plugins.
 When it detects an OSGi bundle, it automatically deploys the bundle to `[Liferay Home]/data/osgi/modules`.
 Check your log for confirmation that Liferay found and deployed the bundle.
 You should see a message like this:

 18:46:50,653 INFO  [com.liferay.portal.kernel.deploy.auto.AutoDeployScanner][AutoDeployDir:204] Processing my-osgi-liferay-plugin-shared-6.2.0.1.jar
 18:46:50,655 INFO  [com.liferay.portal.kernel.deploy.auto.AutoDeployScanner][ModuleAutoDeployListener:63] Copied module for .../my-osgi-liferay-plugin-shared-6.2.0.1.jar